chingu-voyage3/toucans-26/features.md

 * User - Alert sent to NGO -> User is interested *MJ: Yes, we need to think about this.
 I was thinking that in iteration 1 of the app, to keep things simple we will have a user page only for NGO users and not for contributors (people who want to donate to the NGO).
 For contributors, we can have a 'contact us' kind of a form for collecting contact details and a message that will be visible to the concerned NGO user when they log in.
 However, while building the back-end we need to keep the design scalable for the future.
 So we should manitain User Types for instance.*

 Donate (Menu Option)
-* General Donation - (Give me call Option)
+* General Donation - (Give me call Option) *MJ: Who are you thinking will give the call?
+The app company or the NGO?*
 * Gift Donation -> on your special Ocassion like birthday
-* (Online) Payroll/Monthly Giving-> will be having linked bank Accounts -> Deduct Monthly and Accumulate into portal to donate whenever required.
+* (Online) Payroll/Monthly Giving-> will be having linked bank Accounts -> Deduct Monthly and Accumulate into portal to donate whenever required. *MJ: Good idea!
+Maybe we should consider this for iteration 2.
+Could be a bit advanced for iteration 1*

 Search NGO's (Menu Option)
 * List of certified NGO's - By